A Passion to Communicate with Cats

 Domestic Short Hair neutered male

-DOB 2015
+DOB: 2015

 Gus was a trouble-making feral cat who entered a live trap.
-He tested positive for Feline Immunodeficiency Virus and needed an indoor life so that he would not transmit the virus to other cats.
+He tested positive for Feline Immunodeficiency Virus and needed an indoor life so that he could not transmit the virus to other cats.
 After 6 months of drug therapy and behavior modification, he lives indoors with daily outdoor walks on a leash.

 Gus is my best-trained cat in spite of his feral background.
 You will see him in many of the training videos on this site.